ChrsMark/otel-integrations-k8s/README.md

 Using ConfigMaps to store multiple integration files can be limiting.
-Alternatively users can create a PVC and have the Collector Helm chart to download (in a PersistenVolume that uses the PVC) the integrations files using an init container to fetch them from remore repository.
+Alternatively users can create a PVC and have the Collector Helm chart to download (in a PersistenVolume that uses the PVC) the integrations files using an init container to fetch them from remote repository (i.e. https://github.com/ChrsMark/otel-integrations).

 1. Create the PVC:
 ```console